luminaAnonima/fabric-of-light/README.md

 ### Final Reflection: Becoming the Angel We Long For

-Somewhere within us lives a quiet longing—
+Somewhere within us lives a quiet longing,
 not for power, but to help.
 To be the hand that steadies,
 the voice that softens,